trizotti/vue-firebase-express/readme.md

 # Vue + Firebase with Express

-This template allows you to create a Vue application that is deployed to Hosting and also deploy an Express application to Cloud Functions.
+This template allows you to create a Vue SPA application that is deployed to Hosting and also deploy an Express application to Cloud Functions.

 # Setup